 The Barbara Smith Women's Mentoring Program seeks to channel our diverse resources to promote the professional and personal goals of Carnegie Mellon women.
 Mentor relationships center on professional interests and aspirations, including career advancement, educational opportunities and job related issues.
 The program is named in honor of Barbara B. Smith, Chief Human Resources Officer at Carnegie Mellon for 22 years before retiring in 2011.

-Applications for the program will be accepted through January 20, 2015.
-Women who wish to be mentored will be matched with those volunteering to mentor others based on their experience and needs.
+Applications for the program are accepted in December.
+Women who wish to be mentored are then matched with those volunteering to mentor others based on their experience and needs.
 This program is intended to be completely voluntary, with no compensation tied to participation.
 Please contact Pattye Stragar for more information.

 Carnegie Mellon Women's Association

 The Carnegie Mellon Women's Association seeks to give women of the Carnegie Mellon community the opportunity to meet and interact with other women across the campus.
 Membership is open to all women faculty and staff, spouses/partners of faculty and staff, and friends.

 Carnegie Mellon encourages our students faculty and staff to be a postive force for sustainable action in the campus community, in the region and beyond.
 Environment at CMU provides opportunities for staff to get involved in campus projects and initiatives, including Green Teams, environmental research centers, and sustainability events.

 RAC's mission is to provide a university wide arena for discussion of those topics impacting research and the administration of research at Carnegie Mellon; to address the training needs of the campus community in the area of research administration and to facilitate the dissemination of information that may impact the administration of research.
 Please contact Liz Fox for information on how to get involved.